 These workers typically prefer to climb mountains than company ladders.
 They can be proactive, but may not always aspire to secure the biggest promotion or the best office.
-Their ideal manager gives them flexible schedules, non-traditional environments and very loose structure.
+Their ideal manager gives them flexible schedules, non-traditional environments, and a very loose structure.

 Manage Traditionals by staying attentive to their needs and collaborating.
-They respect figures of authority and want to do the right thing, fall into line for the sake of the company.
-Roles in areas such as hospitality, quality control and human relations may appeal to them.
+They respect authority figures and want to do the right thing, fall into line for the company's sake.
+Roles in areas such as hospitality, quality control, and human relations may appeal to them.

 Remind your entire staff, regardless of age or attitude, that though each worker’s behavior varies, you’re still a team striving to achieve a common goal.
 Underscore that different perspectives and tactics can enhance and balance the workplace experience.
 For example, an employee who’s naturally systematic and focused might be a great counterpart to someone who works quickly but gets distracted easily.
 And a less strict dress code encouraged by a small but vocal group of workers may ultimately put everyone in a better frame of mind while allowing old-school types to embrace new concepts.

 With the imminent retirement of large groups of older workers, transferring knowledge from them to younger workers is becoming a top priority of all industries.
-Take the time now to review organizational charts, fill in birthdates for workers and identify those apt to be retiring within the next five years.
+Take the time now to review organizational charts, fill in birthdates for workers, and identify those apt to be retiring within the next five years.
 Know who on your existing staff have the behaviors needed to replace those looking to move on.
-Consider pairing these kindred spirits together now, so the less experienced have ample time to absorb all the knowledge and input of the long timers.
+Consider pairing these kindred spirits together now, so the less experienced have ample time to absorb all the long-timers' knowledge and input.